 "You know you were gone all day.
 I thought something had happened," you told him.
-Your voice and eyes were laden with worry as you said your peace.
+Your voice and eyes were laden with worry as you said your piece.
 Prussia was genuinely surprised that you had communicated with such raw emotion exposed to him.
 His whole body warmed and his fingertips buzzed with elation.
-He had always hoped that you were attached to him for more reasons than an outlet for anger.
+He had always hoped that you were attached to him for reasons other than using him as an outlet for anger.
 He wanted you to stay by him on your own choice and for your own benefit.
 It was only his desperate wish that you would hang around him for the trade of affection.

 "What were you doing here all day anyway?
 Sure, it's pretty, but it doesn't have everything.
 Did you even eat today?" you fretted.
 By now sentences and questions were just flowing from your lips directly after being birthed by your concern.
 You were taken by surprise yet again when Prussia fidgeted at your questions.
 He looked like a little kid who had failed a test and was trying to get the courage to tell his parents.
 An entire minute passed with Prussia squirming under your scrutiny, and you decided to drop the subject.

 You turned and looked back aver the field and to the sky.
 Dusk and day were still at war, but by now day's battling was pitiful.
 There was only a bit of blue left on the sky.
 Everything else was consumed with warm color, besides the silhouetted trees.
 Even the grass seemed to gain a yellow tint.
 Black began to push at the blue of day from behind, forcing it to edge towards the inferno of colors that was dusk's cavalry.
 With the combined effort, day fell.
 Dusk reined the skies.